HyperFoldUK/sparse-ternary-fma/README.md

 ## The Vision: Advancing the Field Through Open-Source Innovation

 This kernel enables efficient client-side FHE and next-generation AI.
-It is released openly under the GNU Affero General Public License v3 (AGPLv3) to advance the field and provide a public standard that others can build upon.
-The AGPLv3 ensures that improvements made to this kernel, including those used in network services, remain open and available to the community.
-We believe that by open-sourcing this core component with strong copyleft protections, we can foster a community of developers and researchers who will help us push the boundaries of what is possible with FHE and low-precision AI.
+It is released openly under the **Apache License 2.0** to advance the field and provide a public standard that others can build upon.
+The Apache 2.0 license provides:

+- **Permissive usage**: Free to use in commercial and open-source projects
+- **Patent protection**: Explicit grant of patent rights from contributors
+- **Attribution**: Simple requirement to preserve copyright notices
+- **No copyleft**: Modifications can be proprietary, enabling broad adoption

+We believe that by open-sourcing this core component with a permissive license, we can maximize adoption across FHE libraries, LLM inference frameworks, and low-precision AI accelerators, ultimately advancing the entire field.

+## Use Cases

+### FHE Applications

+- **Client-side encryption**: Enable real-time FHE operations on commodity hardware
+- **Secure multi-party computation**: Accelerate collaborative analytics without revealing private data
+- **Privacy-preserving cloud services**: Build scalable FHE services with 50-100× cost reduction
+- **Encrypted database queries**: Interactive latency for private information retrieval

+### LLM Inference Applications

+- **On-device LLM inference**: Deploy ternary-quantized models (BitNet, 1.58-bit) on mobile and edge devices
+- **Real-time transformer inference**: Accelerate matrix-vector multiplications in attention layers
+- **Memory-efficient serving**: Reduce model size by 4-16× with 2-bit weight storage
+- **Sparse model optimization**: Exploit weight sparsity in pruned and quantized models

+### Low-Precision AI

+- **Ternary neural networks**: Native support for {-1, 0, +1} weight quantization
+- **Edge AI accelerators**: Maximize throughput on resource-constrained devices
+- **Energy-efficient inference**: Minimize memory bandwidth and power consumption

 ## Link Back